Solving the Disability Dilemma

 - Elimination period – The elimination period is the waiting period that disabled employees must complete before receiving long-term disability benefits.
 This group plan can be set up with elimination periods of 105, 119 or 180 days.
 The elimination period options often vary based on the insurance provider.

 Group Disability Policy is available from most licensed insurance brokers, who can also provide you with helpful information about other types of employee benefits.
-You can also get a FREE quote today (by clicking the button below) to get a better picture of the employee benefits landscape and find a plan that aligns with the needs of your company and its employees.
+You can also get a FREE quote today (by clicking the button above) to get a better picture of the employee benefits landscape and find a plan that aligns with the needs of your company and its employees.